alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Aug-27: Design database related models for players' side
 - 2024-Aug-27: Organize considerations on authentication and account management for both project-creators and players' sides
 - 2024-Aug-27: Consider player game-centre structure design

+- 2024-Aug-28: Consider screen-size and direction management for container and game-screen